I broke my shoelaces! ... But it’s no problem, I know how to make new ones and I’ll show you 3 methods!

 8. Roll the ends of the shoelace onto themselves so that the shoelace forms a "little roll" that can be inserted into the shoelace tip

-Third method: use bias tapes
+Third method: use bias tape

 And you, are you tempted to embark on the shoelace adventure?